-Have you ever received a letter from a dental insurance company, dental board or a disgruntled employee asking for something or asking you to respond?
+Have you ever received a letter from a dental insurance company, medical or dental board, or a disgruntled employee asking for something or asking you to respond?
 Did you know what to do?
 These letters can be intimidating and can create fear of litigation.

 A demand letter is simply a letter drafted by another party (the obligee) or their attorney to tell you that they object to something that you have done and why.
 In addition, demand letters often request some type of relief in the form of money damages and threaten some type of legal action if the demand is not met within a certain time frame.

-The most common instances where a dentist might receive a demand letter involve someone who believes that they are owed money, either on the basis of a contract you had with them, or because they believe that negligence or unlawful activity on your part has caused them to suffer a loss.
+The most common instances where a doctor or a dentist might receive a demand letter involve someone who believes that they are owed money, either on the basis of a contract you had with them or because they believe that negligence or unlawful activity on your part has caused them to suffer a loss.
 This includes:

 Similarly, if you are seeking investors or selling a dental practice, it may be in your best interest to settle the dispute as soon as possible.
 On the other hand, the demand letter may simply represent the inevitable progression of an ongoing dispute between you and the obligee, who has now hired an attorney to help resolve the issue.